mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 ---

-In this post I walk through two conformal inference techniques in regression problems.
+In this post I show how to put a prediction interval around any regression model you want using a technique called conformal inference.
+I walk through two conformal inference techniques in regression problems.
 Absolute conformal inference is a simple way to create consistent prediction intervals around point predictions that do not vary in width.
 Locally weighted conformal inference is more complex but has the added benefit that the prediction interval width varies with the uncertainty of the specific data point.

-After showing how to build each technique, I follow the standard MLFlow pathways to log, register and deploy both models, allowing uncertainty quantification at scale.
+After showing how to build each technique, I follow the standard MLFlow pathways to log, register and deploy both models onto Databricks, allowing uncertainty quantification at scale.

 ## Motivation